Signatures on Contracts

 - E-signatures where individuals type in their signatures rather than use a pen to sign are not acceptable.

 If your student organization is inviting a non-SCU speaker or performer for an event, then the speaker or performer needs to review, sign, and submit an Engagement Agreement.
 This agreement is required even if the speaker or performer is not receiving payment.
 Some speakers and performers may have their own contracts so their contracts will be used instead of the Engagement Agreement.

 - Speakers include (but are not limited to) keynote speakers, presenters, facilitators, panelists, judges, etc.

 - Performers include (but are not limited to) musicians, dancers, artists, actors, comedians, etc.

 Contracts for Vendors

 If a non-SCU school, company, or organization is paying your student organization or the University to be on campus, then the company or organization needs to review, sign, and submit a Vendor Agreement.

-Vendor Agreements are also required if a student organization is charging a non-SCU school, company, or organization to be on campus for an event.
+Vendor Agreements are also required if a student organization is charging a fee for a non-SCU school, company, or organization to be on campus for an event.

 >>> Vendor Agreement